mndar/rbf/README.md

 2. This happens with the Cubietruck at times.
 It has happened to me twice after plugging in the HDMI cable.
     It boots from NAND flash instead of the microsd card.
 Just rebooting by pressing the button on the side fixes the problem for me.

-3. DBus, NetworkManager don't start on the Raspberry Pi 2.
+3. DBus, NetworkManager don't start on the Raspberry Pi 2 and ODroid C1.
 Have to run dhclient manually.

 Usage of scripts in commonscripts: